vivek25dec/Grofers-Test/README.md

      "key": "12",
      "value": "120"
  }'

 curl --location --request GET 'http://13.234.76.62:3000/key/12'

 I have tested the application using the Postman API which is an API tool where I have imported my API and working sucessfully.

-Since Application is configured on AWS platform and API is accessible globally: http://13.234.76.62:3000/key/12
+Since Application is configured on AWS platform and API is accessible globally:

+http://13.234.76.62:3000/key/12

+The above are the some basics instructions which are required to setup the application and to verify the application working it could be done by using postman or curl request.